John Morton (zoologist): Biologist

+Theologian

+Morton was regarded as one of New Zealand's leading Christian academics.
+He was Lay Canon of Holy Trinity Cathedral, Auckland; Fellow St. John’s Theological College, Auckland and sat for more than 20 years on the General Synod of the New Zealand Anglican Church.
+At his funeral eulogy, Bishop John Paterson told mourners that Morton’s knowledge of theology was highly respected in the Anglican Church.

-Morton was also regarded as one of New Zealand's leading Christian academics and believed in a unified view of science and religion.
+Morton believed in a unified view of science and religion.
 He told The New Zealand Herald upon his retirement in 1988 that "I find that my scientific work has confirmed my Christian convictions.
 To me biology and theology complement each other."

 In his 1984 book Redeeming Creation he acknowledged the influence of the French palaeontologist Teilhard de Chardin in forming the teleological view he expounded in his academic life.

+Morton’s theological works include Man, Science and God (1972); Redeeming Creation (1984); and Christ, Creation and the Environment (1989).

+Conservationist

 Morton did much for conservation in New Zealand.
 In 1975, he was a leader in the establishment of New Zealand's first marine reserve, Cape Rodney-Okakari Point Marine Reserve (which is near Cape Rodney and Leigh and includes Te Hāwere-a-Maki / Goat Island).
 He led the conservation movement to a series of victories in the 1970s and 1980s, which saved the last of New Zealand's mainland native forests, Pureora, Whirinaki, Waitututu and South Westland from logging.

+In 1980, for his conservation work, he was made a Companion in New Zealand’s Queen’s Service Order.

+In 2000 he was awarded the Biodiversity Accolade from the Minister of Conservation for his outstanding and sustained contributions towards conserving New Zealand’s unique plants and animals and the places where they live.

+Notable conservation works include Seacoast in the Seventies - The Future of the New Zealand Shoreline (1973) and The future of New Zealand conservation: Ethics and Politics (1995).

+Politician

-He served on the Auckland Regional Authority from 1971 to 1974 for Takapuna, losing his re-election bid after switching his party affiliation to Labour.
+Morton served on the Auckland Regional Authority from 1971 to 1974 for Takapuna, losing his re-election bid after switching his party affiliation to Labour.
 In 1989 he became a founding member of the New Labour Party, which in 1991 formed a coalition with other parties called the Alliance.

-Morton died at his home in Auckland on 6 March 2011.